 No. A parent or helper must continuously supervise any child attending while they attend Playgroup.

-No. The cost is CI$8 per family no matter how long you stay.
+No. The cost is CI$10 per child no matter how long you stay.

 The CI$10 covers the cost of the hall rental, the refreshments, the craft materials plus the cost of purchasing and maintaining the various toys and equipment.

 The South Sound Community Centre is located roughly 2 miles south of George Town, along South Sound Road.
 It is next to Cocolobo Apartments, between Surfer's Paradise and Consuelo’s Beach.

 A map of this area can be found on our homepage.